Conducting temperature checks for our customer-facing crewmembers

 Our seatback entertainment options are still available, and personal mobile devices can be used as a seatback TV remote on certain aircraft so it is not necessary to utilize the touchscreen functionality.
 We also encourage customers to bring their own headphones since buy-onboard sales of earbuds has been suspended.

-We’re waiving change and cancel fees on all fares for new bookings made by June 30, 2020.
-If you need to cancel your travel plans, we’ll credit the amount in the form of a travel credit that’s valid for 24 months.
+We’re waiving change and cancel fees on all fares for any new tickets purchased by July 31, 2020.
+If you need to cancel your travel plans, we’ll credit the amount in the form of a travel credit that’s valid for 12 months.
 For changes, fare differences may apply.
 Terms and conditions vary based on booking dates.
 Learn more about change and cancel fees.

 Extending Travel Bank credit expirations to a 24-month period for credits issued between February 27 and June 30